allenai/mathfish/README.md

 # Evaluating Language Model Math Reasoning via Grounding in Educational Curricula

-This guide walks through how to run models on the tasks introduced in our paper, **TBD link**.
+This guide walks through how to run models on the tasks introduced in [our paper](https://huggingface.co/datasets/allenai/mathfish/blob/main/README.md).

 ## Installation